microscaler/tinkerbell/docs/mdbook/src/adr/0004-Agent_Loop_and_ReAct_Design.md

 Accepted

 ## Context
-Tinkerbell operates as an autonomous agent runtime that continuously interprets user intent, plans action sequences, invokes tools, edits code, and reflects on results.
+Tiffany operates as an autonomous agent runtime that continuously interprets user intent, plans action sequences, invokes tools, edits code, and reflects on results.
 At the heart of this loop lies a **ReAct-style planning and execution model**, inspired by:

 - ReAct (Reasoning and Acting) patterns
 - Tree-of-Thought / scratchpad reasoning